BDFireFist/My_Game/README.md

 # My_Game
 for anyone whow want to have the game.

+1. Downoad all the files to a file. <br>
-1. open index.html file
+2. open index.html file in a browser. <br>
-2.run it in browser
+3. run it in a browser <br>
-done
+ Done